otrv4/otrv4/otrv4.md

   k: the current receiving message id.

 Key variables:
-  'root[i]': the root key for the ratchet i.
+  'root_key[i]': the root key for the ratchet i.
-  'chain_s[i][j]': the sending chain key for the message j in the ratchet i.
+  'chain_key_s[i][j]': the sending chain key for the sending message j in
+    ratchet i.
-  'chain_r[i][k]': the receiving chain key for the message k in the ratchet i.
+  'chain_key_r[i][k]': the receiving chain key for the receiving message k in
+    ratchet i.
   'our_ecdh': our current ECDH ephemeral key pair.
   'their_ecdh': their ECDH ephemeral public key.
   'our_dh': our DH ephemeral key pair.
   'their_dh': their DH ephemeral public key.
   'brace_key': either a hash of the shared DH key: 'KDF_1(k_dh)' (every thrid
-    ratchet) or a hash of the previuos brace_key: 'KDF_1(brace_key)' 'mac_keys_to_reveal': the MAC keys to be revealed in the first data message sent of the next ratchet.
+    DH ratchet) or a hash of the previuos brace_key: 'KDF_1(brace_key)' 'mac_keys_to_reveal': the MAC keys to be revealed in the first data message sent of the next ratchet.
 ```

-When these events occur, the state variables are incremented and the key
+When these events occur, the state variables are incremented and, depending on
-variable values are replaced:
+the event, some key variable values are replaced:

 * When you start a new [interactive DAKE](#interactive-dake-overview) by sending
   or receiving an [Identity message](#identity-message)